Cosme Velho: Education

 The Associação Civil de Divulgação Cultural e Educacional Japonesa do Rio de Janeiro ("Civil Association of Japanese Educational and Cultural Dissemination of Rio de Janeiro", known in Japanese as the "Rio de Janeiro Japanese School"), a Japanese international day school, is located in Cosme Velho.

 Population

 The neighborhood's population is composed of middle-class, upper-middle-class, and upper-class residents.

 Notable Residents and Former Residents

 The most distinguished resident of Cosme Velho was the writer Machado de Assis, who earned the epithet "Wizard of Cosme Velho" (Bruxo do Cosme Velho).
 His former home no longer stands, having been demolished to make way for a residential building.

-Other notable figures who have resided in the neighborhood include Roberta Close, Manuel Bandeira, Euclides da Cunha, Austregésilo de Athayde, Alceu Amoroso Lima, Cecília Meireles, Marcos Carneiro de Mendonça, Jorge Mautner, Roberto Marinho, Cássia Eller, and numerous other writers and historical figures.
+Other notable figures who have resided in the neighborhood include Roberta Close, Manuel Bandeira, Euclides da Cunha, Austregésilo de Athayde, Alceu Amoroso Lima, Cecília Meireles, Marcos Carneiro de Mendonça, Jorge Mautner, Roberto Marinho, Cássia Eller, Cândido Portinari and numerous other writers and historical figures.